ZolanaPrime/stellaris-small-tweaks/README.md

 *by Zolana*

-# Latest file - zol-stellaris-tweaks-v1.4.3.ps1 - for Stellaris v3.10.4 (Pyxis)
+# Latest file - zol-stellaris-tweaks-v1.5.0.ps1 - for Stellaris v3.11.1 (Eridanus)

 If downloaded from Steam, the file is saved in C:\Users\YOUR USERNAME\Documents\Paradox Interactive\Stellaris\mod\Zolana Stellaris Tweaks\